 To which I add, make sure the spoon is hot and wet.

 Don’t dip it in the hot water and then dry it off.
 The water will act as a lubricant and will help your spoon slide through smoothly.

 Quenelles As Part of Plating

-Here are some other tools that can help you with your plating in general: tools for applying sauces and placing garnishes as well as instructional books on plating.
+Here are some other tools that can help you with your plating in general: tools for applying sauces and placing garnishes always come in handy.

 If you need some ideas on how to plate, I made a plating video using the same components and plating them in several different ways.
 You might find it helpful.